Allison Hueman

-Allison "Hueman" Torneros is a Filipino-American graffiti artist, painter, and illustrator, based in Oakland, California.
-Hueman's best-known works include Bloom, a mural in the Los Angeles Arts District commemorating community advocate Joel Bloom, and the cover artwork for Pink’s 2019 record, Hurts 2B Human.
+Allison Hueman is a Filipino-American graffiti artist, painter, and illustrator, based in Oakland, California.
+Hueman's best-known works include the Golden State Warriors 2022-23 City Edition Uniforms & basketball court, Bloom, a mural in the Los Angeles Arts District commemorating community advocate Joel Bloom, and the cover artwork for Pink’s 2019 record, Hurts 2B Human.
 As street art is a medium dominated by men, Hueman is noted as a female artist who has achieved significant renown.